top of page

 • Atomicity: The transaction is all or nothing - it either completes fully or not at all.

-• Consistency: The database must remain valid before and after the transaction.
+• Consistency: The database must remain valid before and after the transaction by following the same rules.

 • Isolation: Transactions are independent, so one cannot interfere with another.